Stair climbing is a unique form of exercise that can have a powerful and positive impact on your health over time.

 Visual stair prompts of the type StepJockey provide work and are recommended by major health institutions including the US Centers for Disease Control and the UK National Institute for Health and Care Excellence (NICE).
 Read more about the power of stair prompts and their evidence base.

-Using this website, you can rate your stairs for calorie burn and download free StepJockey Smart Signs.
-Alternatively check out our range of beautiful acrylic-glass smart signs and stair climbing challenges here.
+Using this website you can rate your stairs for calorie burn and download free StepJockey Smart Signs.
+This is designed for individuals and non-profits.

 A trusted evidence base